Anti-inflammatory Therapy in Cats

 Anti-inflammatory Therapy Recovery in Cats

-Some patients need short courses of pain relief, such as during the perioperative period.
-Other have long-term conditions, such as arthritis, and need ongoing medication.
+Some patients need short courses of pain relief, such as during surgery.
+Others have long-term conditions, such as arthritis, and need ongoing medication.

 NSAIDs are non-addictive and can be curtailed without problems once the inflammation has subsided.
-Corticosteroids, however, can induce a state of dependency in the body by suppressing the natural production of steroid.
-Therefore a slow, staged reduction of dose is necessary, especially for those on steroids for several weeks or months.
+Corticosteroids, however, can induce a state of dependency in the body by suppressing the natural production of steroids.
+Therefore a slow, staged reduction of dose is necessary, especially for cats on steroids for several weeks or months.

 Cost of Anti-inflammatory Therapy in Cats

-The anti-inflammatory medications licensed for use in the cat are prescription only.
+The anti-inflammatory medications licensed for use in cats are prescription only.
 The most economic way to acquire NSAID medications is for your vet to write a script (cost $10 to $14) and then fill the script at a pharmacy.
-There are also economies of scale, whereby a 30 ml ($24) bottle of meloxicam is more economical to buy than ten x 3ml (10 x $6 = $60) bottles.
+There are also economies of scale, whereby a 30 ml ($24) bottle of meloxicam is more economical to buy than 10 x 3ml (10 x $6 = $60) bottles.

 Blood tests to check kidney function are around $45 to $60 or more.